-Since Carbon Dioxide levels have been rising steadily over the last 150 years, there clearly is not a one-to-one relationship between Carbon Dioxide and global temperature.
+Since Carbon Dioxide levels have been rising steadily over the last 150 years, there is not a one-to-one relationship between Carbon Dioxide and global temperature.
 Is there any other variable that correlates better to temperature change?
 Yes.
 Sun activity.

 The sun is not a perfectly stable generator of heat.
 The chart below charts the levels of solar irradiation with average global temperature.
 (The growth in Carbon Dioxide (CO2) is given in the lower right of the chart.)

-Gore makes a host of other claims that are unwarranted.
-For instance, he suggests that sea levels will rise twenty feet when the scientific literature suggests that the worst case scenarios would lead to a rise of less than three feet.
-He talks about melting of the polar regions over the past few decades without pointing out that this melting has been going on for more than a century.
+Gore makes a host of other unwarranted claims.
+For instance, he suggests that sea levels will rise twenty feet when the scientific literature suggests that the worst-case scenarios would lead to a rise of less than three feet.
+He talks about the melting of the polar regions over the past few decades without pointing out that this has happened for more than a century.
 He attributes the increased number of hurricanes to global warming.
-Yet the United Nations Intergovernmental Panel on Climate Change (IPCC) (who the media likes to tout as having the final word on climate change despite the fact that most of the scientists are not climatologists) wrote recently, "Changes globally in tropical and extra-tropical storm intensity and frequency are dominated by inter-decadal and multi-decadal variations, with no significant trends evident over the 20th century."
+Yet the United Nations Intergovernmental Panel on Climate Change (IPCC) (who the media likes to tout as having the final word on climate change even though most of the scientists are not climatologists) wrote recently, "Changes globally in tropical and extra-tropical storm intensity and frequency are dominated by inter-decadal and multi-decadal variations, with no significant trends evident over the 20th century."
 (See Summary for Policymakers.)
-Furthermore, in Global Warming Not Featured in New Hurricane Study, Patrick Michaels shows that present global warming models predict sea-surface temperatures that should lead to a decline in hurricanes, not their increase.
-Either the hurricanes are being caused by global warming the models are wrong, or the hurricanes are not being caused by global warming and he models are right.
-You can’t have it both ways.

-Ironically, Gore points to Mark Twain’s quote that goes something like this: “It isn’t what we don’t know that gets us into trouble.
-It is what we know that isn’t so that gets us into trouble.”
-Never was a truer word spoken about the climate alarmists who “know” what is causing global warming!
-Gore points to a grade school teacher he had who maintained that, according to scientific consensus, Africa and South America never connected as one land mass.
+Ironically, Gore points to Mark Twain's quote that goes something like this: "It isn't what we don't know that gets us into trouble.
+It is what we know that isn't so that gets us into trouble."
+Never was a truer word spoken about the climate alarmists who "know" what is causing global warming!
+Gore points to a grade school teacher he had who maintained that, according to scientific consensus, Africa and South America was never connected as one land mass.
 Scientific consensus was wrong.
 I really like this quote by climatologist George H. Taylor, past president of the American Association of State Climatologists:

 But even if there actually were a consensus on this issue, it may very well be wrong.
 I often think about the lives of three scientists who found themselves by themselves, on the "wrong side of consensus."
-There have been many in the history of science, but I singled out Alfred Wegener (Continental Drift), Gilbert Walker (El Niño), and J. Harlan Bretz (Missoula Floods).
+There have been many in the history of science, but I singled out Alfred Wegener (Continental Drift), Gilbert Walker (El NiƱo), and J. Harlan Bretz (Missoula Floods).
 None is well-known now among members of the public, and all of them were ridiculed, rejected, and marginalized by the "consensus" scientists -- and each of the three was later proven to be correct, and the consensus wrong.
 As a well-known writer once said, "if it's consensus, it isn't science -- and if it's science, it isn't consensus."
 (A Consensus About Consensus)

 The climate change alarmists consistently use the trump card of consensus to defame and ridicule any dissenters.
-This demagoguery was used in the past and it will be in the future.
+This demagoguery was used in the past and will be in the future.

 (You may also want to read Inconvenient Truths Indeed.)